-Red Rooster commenced a major brand transformation in 2020 and the results prove is successful.
+Red Rooster commenced a major brand transformation in 2020 and the results proved successful.

 It was pre-COVID when Red Rooster commenced a bold plan to overhaul the nearly 50-year-old brand with a key focus on expanding the menu and prioritising customer delivery and convenience.
 In this article Clint Ault, Red Rooster CEO, discusses key aspects of the launch of the transformation and how it built momentum for continued change in 2021.